MohsenM-Git/Asset_pricing/README.md

 All data used are available in the "Data" folder of this repository.

  ## Code
- "Asset-Pricing.ipynb" + Auxiliary modules "risk-mod" and "Portfolio-mod"
+ "Asset-Pricing.ipynb" + Auxiliary modules "risk-mod" and "Portfolio-mod".